sowhatdoido/cykol/readme.md

 ```

 #### On Responsive Support and Other CSS things
 Since the animation portion of the plugin is driven by CSS3, you can use CSS edits or media queries to customize your carousel.
 In a image only carousel for instance, adding `max-width: 100%;` on `.cykol-slide` is enough to make it responsive.
-Custom easing can also be added by editing the `transition` css property.

 ### Options
+- `duration`: Time in milliseconds for animation to complete
+- `easing`: CSS3 defined easing (`ease`, `linear`, `cubic-bezier`, etc)
 - `continuous`: Takes `true || false`.
 Sets up carousel to loop or end at the edges.
 - `swipe`: Takes `true || false`.
 Determines whether bindings for swipe events will occur.
 - `onInit`: Function to be run after a new cykol instance is created